wrekklol/Portal-Releases/README.md

 <br/>

 ### [FindPixelColor]()
-This function will try to find the color at the specified point.
+This function will try to find the color at the specified point.\
-If you already have a frame you want to find a color in, you can specify that.
+If you already have a frame you want to find a color in, you can specify that.\
 You can also specify [RepeatOptions](https://github.com/wrekklol/Portal-Releases/blob/main/docs/RepeatOptions.md) to change how many times it should try to find the pixel color.

 Example:
 ```Python
 found_color = FindPixelColor(50, 50)
 ```
-This will try to find the color at the center pixel of the screen (50% of screen width and 50% of screen height).
+This will try to find the color at the center pixel of the screen (50% of screen width and 50% of screen height).\
 If more control over the point is needed, you can use the FindPixelColor overload that uses a [GamePoint](https://github.com/wrekklol/Portal-Releases/blob/main/docs/GamePoint.md).

 <br/>

 ### [FindText]()
-This function will try to find all matches of the specified text, using a [text library]().
+This function will try to find all matches of the specified text, using a [text library]().\
+You must make a [text library]() before calling this function.
+This can be done using [MakeTextLibrary]().\
 It will return a list of [regions]() and scores for the found text.

 Example: